kachan1208/hello-world/README.md

 [Installation](#installation) | [Using Example](#using-example) | [Commands](#commands) | [Support](#support)

-[Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application.
+[Virgil Security](https://virgilsecurity.com) is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.
 The Command-line interface (CLI) program is a command line tool for utilizing [Virgil Services](https://developer.virgilsecurity.com/docs/java/references).
 In a few simple steps you can encrypt and decrypt, sign and verify.

 For a full overview head over to our [developer portal](https://developer.virgilsecurity.com/docs/java/references/utilities/cli)